diacode/diacode-website/source/blog/2016-01-18-trello-clone-with-phoenix-and-react-pt-4.html.markdown

 any visitor is going to be able to visit in order to log into the application or register a new user account.

-In the other hand we are going to need a ```/``` as the root route to display all the boards belonging to the user and finally a ```/boards/:id``` route to display the selected board by the user.
-To access this last two routes, the user must be authenticated, otherwise we'll redirect him to the registration screen.
+On the other hand we are going to need a ```/``` as the root route to display all the boards belonging to the user and finally a ```/boards/:id``` route to display the selected board by the user.
+To access these last two routes, the user must be authenticated, otherwise we'll redirect him to the registration screen.

 So let's update the **react-router** ```routes``` file to represent this: